 “Kill switch enabled.”

-At least she wouldn’t die in pain, then.
+At least she wouldn’t die in pain.
 A quick injection.
 She would need to give the command before she began choking.
 She looked at Titan as a support beam cartwheeled by, just missing her.
 It was a beautiful planet.

 The warble came again.
 What the hell was it?
-She turned herself around every which way but she was alone in the vacuum of space.
+She turned her head around every which way she could, but she appeared to be alone in the vacuum of space.

 It had to be in her mind.
 She breathed deeply.
 Get calm.
 This is it.
 Make peace, you knew this could happen.

-This was as calm as she was going to get.
+She was as calm as she was going to get.
 But she could accept this.
 Had to accept it.
 She took another deep breath.
-James would understand.
-She’d miss him a lot.

 Almost time.
 What should be the last thing she sees?
 She looked beyond Titan to see a star brighter than anything else in her field of vision.
 She couldn’t know which one, tumbling the way she was, but she tried to focus on it.
 It was beautiful.